 (a) Five Judges of the Delhi High Court of whom one shall be the Chairperson and one Vice-Chairperson to be nominated by the Chief Justice of the High Court of Delhi;

-(b) Additional Solicitor General attached to the Delhi High Court;
+(b) Additional Solicitor General of India attached to the Delhi High Court;

-(c) President or Vice-President of the Delhi High Court Bar association;
+(c) President or Vice-President of the Delhi High Court Bar Association; and

-(d) Four Advocates to be nominated by the Chief Justice of the Delhi High Court out of whom at least two shall be designated Senior Advocate.
+(d) Four Advocates to be nominated by the Chief Justice of the Delhi High Court out of whom at least two shall be designated Senior Advocates.

 (3) The meetings of the Arbitration Committee shall be presided over by the Chairperson.

 (4) The Vice-Chairperson, in the absence of the Chairperson, shall exercise the powers and discharge the duties of the Chairperson.